Dental Care for Young Patients

 • Dress comfortably:

-Cosy clothes like a soft jumper or pyjamas (if allowed) can help your child feel at ease in the chair.
+Cosy clothes, such as a soft jumper or pyjamas (if allowed), can help your child feel at ease in the chair.

 • Bring a comforting item: